Split-Community/split_support_tools/python_admin_api_tool/README.md

 ## Usage:

 - The menu is straight forward with the options.
-There are 2 choices: Search and Export.
+There are 3 choices: Search, Export, and Operations.

-- The search options are:
+- The Search options are:

 ```
 1. Search Workspaces Or Groups